CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

     <li>Whether to enable or disable LACP bypass: <strong>Enable</strong> allows a bond configured in 802.3ad mode to become active and forward traffic even when there is no LACP partner</li>
     </ul></div>

-8. Enable or disable whether the bond must be dually connected (???).
+8. Enable or disable whether the bond must be dually connected.
 When enabled, you must specify the associated MLAG identifier.

 9. Click **Next** to specify the bond attributes.